Elaine Lustig Cohen: Early life and education

-Cohen was born in 1927 in Jersey City, New Jersey to Herman and Elizabeth (née Loeb) Firstenberg.
-Herman was a Polish immigrant and worked as a plumber.
-Elizabeth, a Jersey City native, attended high school and secretary school before marrying Cohen's father.
-Elizabeth instilled in Cohen from an early age the idea that being a woman was not a limitation and encouraged her to pursue her passions, paying first for drawing classes and eventually for her college education.
-As a teenager, she was exposed to the contemporary art world through Naomi Savage, a niece of Man Ray, and took frequent trips to New York City to visit galleries and museums, such as Peggy Guggenheim's Art of This Century gallery and the MoMA.
+Lustig Cohen was born in 1927 in Jersey City, New Jersey to Herman and Elizabeth (née Loeb) Firstenberg.
+Her father was a Polish immigrant and worked as a plumber.
+Her mother, a Jersey City native, attended high school and secretary school before marrying Lustig Cohen's father.
+She instilled in Lustig Cohen from an early age the idea that being a woman was not a limitation and encouraged her to pursue her passions, paying first for drawing classes and eventually for her college education.
+As a teenager, Lustig Cohen was exposed to the contemporary art world through the American photographer Naomi Savage and took frequent trips to New York City to visit galleries and museums, such as Peggy Guggenheim's Art of This Century gallery and the MoMA.

-After finishing high school, Cohen enrolled in the Sophie Newcomb College at Tulane University.
+After finishing high school, Lustig Cohen enrolled in the Sophie Newcomb College at Tulane University.
 Two years later, she transferred to the University of Southern California where she graduated in 1948 with a bachelor of fine arts degree.
 However, she did not intend to work as a fine artist, recalling that at that age, "the idea of being an artist never even occurred to me, [...]
 Coming from a middle-class Jewish family, I didn't know what it was to be an artist."

-In 1948 during an opening at the Modern Institute of Art in Los Angeles where she was a summer intern, Cohen met graphic designer Alvin Lustig.
-He was 12 years her senior, at age 32.
-The two were married in December 1948 and continued their relationship for seven years, until Alvin's death in 1955.
-Alvin was diagnosed with diabetes as a teenager and died from complications of the disease.
+Instead, Lustig Cohen wanted to pursue a career in art education.